 One method is to simply put the plant into the ground.
 Dig a hole and either remote the plant from the pot or put it into the hole pot and all (assuming your pot is capable of withstanding the cold temperature).
 Some bonsai practitioners will remove their tree from its ceramic pot and put it into a plastic pot for overwintering in the ground.
 Then, cover the rootball as you would when planting a tree in your yard.
 Be careful to not plant it lower in the ground than the current surface level of the tree to reduce the chance of water damage.
 For easier removal in the spring, some choose to backfill the hole with woodchips, mulch, or sand.

-Another similar method is to place the plant on the ground and “heel-in” with mulch piled up to the level of the first branch.
+Another similar method is to place the plant on the ground and “heel-in” with mulch piled up to the lip of the pot.
 Again, sand or woodchips works here.
 Some people use straw or hay but there is a danger of weed seeds getting into the bonsai soil if you do that.
 Hay and straw can also be attractive to mice which can then chew on the roots or trunks and kill the tree.

 Speaking of mice, it is generally advisable to wait until everything is well frozen before putting away your trees for the winter.
 Some people in the USA use Thanksgiving as the target weekend.
 Doing so increases the chance that vermin will have already located their winter quarters rather than making a home in your trees.
 To further decrease the odds of rodent damage you can also spread around some mouse bait (taking care that your dog doesn’t get into it if you have one!).